-Users of Debian 9 ("stretch") or later, or Ubuntu 18.04 or later, including users of Windows Subsystem for Linux, may simply apt install ocrmypdf
+Users of Debian 11, or Ubuntu 20.04 LTS, or newer may simply

+apt install ocrmypdf

 As indicated in the table above, Debian and Ubuntu releases may lag behind the latest version.
 If the version available for your platform is out of date, you could opt to install the latest version from source.
 See Installing HEAD revision from sources.